Governance — 2023–2026

 2. District Convention

-Actions your congregation can take to participate in the convention of its district:
+Actions your congregation can take in advance to participate in the convention of its district:

 2A.
 Representation at District Convention